What webinar metrics actually tell you about pipeline

 Cost components to track:

-Measuring webinar metrics requires integrated systems: your webinar platform captures engagement data, your CRM normalizes it and connects it to accounts, your data intelligence layer enriches it, and your sales execution tools act on it.
+Measuring webinar metrics requires integrated systems: your webinar platform captures engagement data, your CRM normalizes it and connects it to accounts, your GTM Context Graph enriches it and connects it to accounts, and your sales execution tools act on it.
 Here's how the stack fits together.

 Webinar platforms provide native metrics like registration tracking, attendance counts, engagement scores, and poll results.
 Platforms like ON24, Zoom Webinars, Livestorm, EasyWebinar, and BeaconLive offer built-in dashboards that show who attended, how long they stayed, and what they interacted with.